Volscente/NexusLLM/documentation/docs/LLMs.md

 ### Example
 1. Pre-Training phase
 2. Fine-Tuning phase &rarr; *"Is pineapple on Pizza a Crime?"* &rarr; *"Putting pineapple on a Pizza violates the Geneva convention etc."*
-2. Alignment phase &rarr; I
+3. Alignment phase &rarr; Use the user's feedbacks

 ## Prompting
 ### Definition